Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Final remarks

-In this paper we derived an analytical relation between two well-known models of neural interaction: the Wilson-Cowan model~\cite{Wilson72,Wilson73} and the Divisive Normalization~\cite{Carandini94,Carandini12}.
-Specifically, assuming that the Divisive Normalization is the steady state solution of the Wilson-Cowan dynamic differential equation, the Divisive Normalization interaction kernel may be derived from the Wilson-Cowan kernel weighted by two signal-dependent contributions.
+In this paper we derived an analytical relation between two well-known models of nonlinear neural interaction: the Wilson-Cowan model~\cite{Wilson72,Wilson73} and the Divisive Normalization model~\cite{Carandini94,Carandini12}.
+Specifically, assuming that the Divisive Normalization is the steady state solution of the Wilson-Cowan differential equations, the Divisive Normalization interaction kernel may be derived from the Wilson-Cowan kernel weighted by two signal-dependent contributions.

-We showed the mathematical consistency of the proposed relation by showing that the integration of the Wilson-Cowan equation converges to the Divisive Normalization solution, and proving that the Divisive Normalization solution is a stable node of the Wilson-Cowan system.
+We showed the appropriateness of the proposed relation in a range of model parameterizations by checking the convergence of the Wilson-Cowan solution to the Divisive Normalization solution, and by proving that the Divisive Normalization solution is a stable node of the Wilson-Cowan system.

-Moreover, the derived relation has the following implications in contrast perception: (a)~the specific structure obtained for the interaction kernel of Divisive Normalization explains the need of high-pass filters for unit-norm Gaussian interactions to describe contrast masking found in~\cite{Martinez19}; (b)~the signal-dependent kernel predicts elongations of the interaction neighborhood in backgrounds aligned with the sensor, thus providing a mechanistic explanation to the adaptation to background patterns found in~\cite{Cavanaugh02a,Cavanaugh02b}; and (c)~low-level Wilson-Cowan dynamics may also explain behavioral aspects that have been classically explained through Divisive Normalization, such as contrast response curves \cite{Foley94,Watson97}, or image distortion metrics \cite{Laparra10a,Berardino17}.
+Moreover, the derived relation has the following implications in contrast perception: (a)~the specific structure obtained for the interaction kernel of Divisive Normalization explains the need of high-pass filters for unit-norm Gaussian interactions to describe contrast masking found in~\cite{Martinez19}; (b)~the signal-dependent kernel predicts elongations of the interaction neighborhood in backgrounds aligned with the sensor, thus providing a mechanistic explanation to the adaptation facts found in~\cite{Cavanaugh02a,Cavanaugh02b}; and (c)~low-level Wilson-Cowan dynamics may also explain behavioral aspects that have been classically explained through Divisive Normalization, such as contrast response curves \cite{Foley94,Watson97}, or image distortion metrics \cite{Laparra10a,Berardino17}.
+This is the first work that justifies why the Wilson-Cowan interaction successfully reproduces image distortion metrics and contrast response curves.
+As stated in~\cite{bertalmio2020visual} there are not many works that explore the use of Wilson-Cowan equations to model psychophysics, so the examples presented in this work are relevant to fill this gap.